lukso-network/docs/docs/standards/smart-contracts/lsp8-identifiable-digital-asset.md

 ) internal virtual
 ```

-Hook that is called before any token transfer.
-This includes minting and burning.
+Hook that is called before any token transfer, including minting and burning.

 #### Parameters: